vekee/duandahai/content/posts/en/20231220-use-cicd-for-aws-lamda-stepfunctions/index.md

 +++

 In this case, I will share some points about use AWS SAM to deploy serverless applications on AWS.
-If you want to know the details or the base knowledge about CI/CD/SAM, you can ask ChatGPT or Goole to get more professional answers.
+If you want to know the details or the base knowledge about CI/CD/SAM, you can ask ChatGPT or Google to get more professional answers.

 When you want to start with this blog, you need to prepared for this:
 * IAM role